MLOps-essi-upc/taed2-PedestrianDetection/models/model-card.md

 ### Training Data

-The dataset used is the *PenFundanPed Dataset*, which we have preprocessed by applying data augmentation and structuring it based on the `DatasetPedestrian` class.
-This has allowed us to have images for training, validation, and testing.
-For the training images, we applied three transformations, and their information is organized with various fields such as `image`, `boxes`, `labels`, `masks`, `image_id`, etc.
+The dataset used is the *PenFundanPed Dataset*, which we have preprocessed structuring it based on the `DatasetPedestrian` class, which means that we only detect one classe.
+This has allowed us to have images for training, validation, and testing and with their information organized with various fields such as `image`, `boxes`, `labels`, `masks`, `image_id`, etc. Moreover, on the training images, we applied three transformations to do data augmentation.

 Al this information, and more, is witting in the [Dataset Card](https://github.com/MLOps-essi-upc/taed2-PedestrianDetection/blob/main/data/dataset-card.md) below.